 MKTG 3785 Women in International Entrepreneurship: 3 semester hours

-Prerequisites: MKTG 3700; MKTG 3780 or INTL BUS 3780; and Junior standing.This course is an integration of international business and entrepreneurship, with a focus on women entrepreneurs.
+Prerequisites: MKTG 3700; MKTG 3780 or INTL BUS 3780; and junior standing.This course is an integration of international business and entrepreneurship, with a focus on women entrepreneurs.
 It is designed to help students learn how entrepreneurs create and grow their ventures internationally.
 We will examine how entrepreneurs search, evaluate, and exploit opportunities across national boundaries to market goods and services effectively.
 We will explore the unique circumstances faced by women entrepreneurs and the appropriate strategies developed in order to sustain international growth.

-MKTG 3790 Internship In Marketing: 1-3 semester hours
+MKTG 3790 Internship in Marketing: 1-3 semester hours

-Prerequisites: A minimum campus GPA of 2.0; one must have completed and/or be currently enrolled in at least 6 credit hours of Marketing electives and have consent of supervising marketing instructor and Area Coordinator.
+Prerequisites: A minimum campus GPA of 2.0; one must have completed and/or be currently enrolled in at least 6 credit hours of Marketing electives and have consent of supervising marketing instructor and the department chair.
 A Business College GPA of 2.5 is also required.
 Students are employed in the field of Marketing where they apply the knowledge and skills learned in the classroom.
 Professional development and obtaining specialized work experience are primary goals.
 A Marketing faculty member will monitor the student's program with the student providing a formal written report at the end of the project.
 MKTG 3790 may be counted toward the minimum credit hours of marketing electives required for a marketing emphasis.